top of page

 Looking at both masks allows us to reveal the parts of ourselves we show and hide, and more deeply reflect on why we choose the ways we have until now.
 Self reflection is powerful looking inward, and it can be tender, surprising, and ultimately liberating.
 This activity is known to motivate more honesty, compassion, and freedom.

-The Mask Activity is a Somatic Tool for getting closer to ourself, it is also my gift to growURpotential.org and all the ways this community is helping me embody my role as a Healing Healer.
+The Mask Activity is a Somatic Tool for getting closer to ourselves.
+It is also my gift to growURpotential.org for all the ways this community is helping me embody my role as a Healing Healer.
 If you want to explore this tool with me, email me at Bequi@growURpotential.org or schedule a consultation with me today!

 At growURpotential, we trust that many providers understand the value of testing new approaches to healing.
 We invite you to invest 7 minutes in this video by Vierge Therapy X Wellness: What is Brainspotting Therapy